Huskyeder/stackato-doc/user/reference/client-ref.rst

 		The email of the user to create.
 		This is a Stackato 3 specific option.

+        --family

+		The family name of the user.
+Left empty if not specified.
+		This is a Stackato 3 specific option.

+        --given

+		The given name of the user.
+Left empty if not specified.
+		This is a Stackato 3 specific option.

         --group

 		The group to put the new user into.